SethEden/NodeJS-App-Deprecated/README.md

 # NodeJS-App
 A basic NodeJS template App that can be easily re-used and forked to make many different kinds of apps written with ES6 syntax.
+NOTE: This branch is a version of the application with a simple configuration system.
+It is preserved here in branch form but development from this branch is officially discontinued.

 # Purpose
 The purpose of this repository is to provide a command-line utility to do whatever it is that you need to automate.